Duke vs. Arizona College Basketball Predictions & Picks - November 10

 Duke vs. Arizona Predictions & Picks: Spread, Total - November 10

-Friday's contest features the Duke Blue Devils (1-0) and the Arizona Wildcats (1-0) squaring off at Cameron Indoor Stadium in what is expected to be a tight matchup, with a projected 83-80 victory for Duke according to our computer prediction.
+Friday's game that pits the Duke Blue Devils (1-0) against the Arizona Wildcats (1-0) at Cameron Indoor Stadium should be a tight matchup based on our computer prediction, which projects a final score of 83-80 in favor of Duke.
 Tipoff is at 7:00 PM ET on November 10.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!